 Purchase a Wheel That Compliments Your Tire Choice

 If you’re planning to stick with your stock wheels, you can upgrade to an off-road tire.
 But you’ll want to stay close to stock diameter since you can run into clearance issues with your suspension as previously mentioned.
-If you go too big on stock wheels, you may have issues with the tire contacting the front strut perches.
+If you go too big on stock wheels, you may have issues with the tire contacting the front strut perches and especially the rear perches on older models.
 For this reason, we recommend not going much more than a half inch in overall diameter bigger than 235/65R17 or 235/60R18, which have an overall diameter of roughly 29 inches, on OEM wheels.
 People have reported running these sizes on their SJ Forester with very little to no rubbing on their stock wheels.

 If you want to go bigger than a 29 inch tire, we suggest a lift kit and going with a rally style wheel like a Method, Motegi, Black Rhino, or another wheel that has a more aggressive offset to help avoid clearance problems with the struts.
 Wheel offset is a measurement of how far away the wheel sits from the hub.
 We typically look for something with at least a +40mm offset when installing aggressive tires (note that the lower the number, the further the wheel sticks out.)
 Rally wheels also have a high-clearance barrel design that allows for bigger brake accommodation than OEM wheels.
 So if your plan is to size down to a 15, 16, or 17 (depending on your stock brake setup) a good aftermarket wheel should help a lot.
 We recommend taking measurements before making a final purchase decision.
 It’s a good idea to measure your brake clearance and clearance from the spring perches.